 Is the Album Archival Safe?

-I’m sure you can think of a photo album you’ve seen in the past where it’s caused the picture to fade or left a sticky residue and, of course, those tape marks.
+I’m sure you can think of a photo album you’ve seen in the past where it’s caused the picture to fade, turn yellow, leave a sticky residue and, of course, those tape marks.
 Choosing archival-safe means that your pictures will last for a long, long time.

-Chances are, if you are purchasing your album from a scrapbooking or craft store, it will be archival safe.
+If you are unsure if an album you are interested in is archival-safe, I recommend contacting the manufacturer.
+Chances are, if you are purchasing your album from a scrapbooking or craft store, it will be archival-safe.

 It’s common to choose one of these sizes for the majority of your scrapbooking.
 These are perfect for everyday life, family and children, or whatever you’d like.

-When you want to scrapbook an event with a clear start and end, you may want to continue with a standard size album or use a smaller size.
-The 8 x 8 or 6 x 6 also great to give as gifts.
+When you want to scrapbook an event with a clear start and end, you may want to continue with a standard-size album or use a smaller size.
+Small albums are perfect for making as gifts.

 Types of Albums